 Exchange files with SEPAL#

-upload button you’ll be able to upload a file from your computer to the platform
+Select Upload to upload a file from your computer to the platform.

-download button to download it to your computer.
+Select Download to download a selected file to your computer.

-In the SEPAL application dashboard, open a new Jupyterlab app.
+In the SEPAL interface Dashboard, open a new Jupyterlab app.

-More information about the Jupyterlab interface in the Jupyterlab documentation.
+More information about the Jupyterlab interface can be found in Jupyterlab documentation.

-In the SEPAL application dashboard, open a new Rstudio app.
+In the SEPAL interface Dashboard, open a new RStudio app.

 SEPAL file explorer#

-In the SEPAL file explorer, you will be able to work with files and directories on your system.
-This includes deleting and downloading.
+In the SEPAL File explorer, you will be able to access files and directories on your system, which can be deleted and downloaded.

-You cannot download multiple files or folder directly through this interface
+You cannot download multiple files or folders directly through this interface.

 An FTP client is software that allows you to connect to an FTP server in order to exchange files.
-Once connected, you can upload, download, copy, or delete files on your local computer or the remote computer.
+Once connected, you can upload, download, copy or delete files on either the remote computer or your local computer.

 Connect your FTP client to SEPAL#

-New Site button.
-Use the screenshot below as a guide for filling in the form:
+Use the screenshot below as a guide for filling out the form: